fdilke/bewl/bewl2/done-todo.md

 # TODO
 - permutations, deep property of FinSet from card trick?
-- argument for storing UNIT, BEWL, etc as types within the topos, not type parameters?
-  Saves passing a load of baggage around.
-Implications for users?
-Performance?
-Test calc of S_5
 - any implicits left in tests for algebraic machinery? any other unnecessary flummery with '?=>' ?
 - can improve how equalizerSituation / scope of implicits works in the generic topos tests?
 - instead of group x group: bake this in, as with products of dots; have an implicit.
 Same for actions